dh-notes/vim-article/main.md

 expect, `d3w` stands for "delete three words."
 What about `das`?
 In *normal mode*, the incantation `das` stands for "delete a sentence."
 In either case, the delete command will delete around your cursor position.
 Press `u` a few times in *normal mode* to undo.
 The incantations `daw` and `das` delete the current word and the current sentence, respectively, even when your cursor is located mid-word or mid-sentence.
-Likewise, `dap` will delete the current paragraph while something like  `ci)` will "change inside parentheses," allowing the author to replace rather than simply delete words.
+Likewise, `dap` will delete the current paragraph, while something like `ci)` will "change inside parentheses," allowing the author to replace rather than simply delete words.
 Try experimenting with incantations like `d2s` or `cap` to see what happens.

-Vim is ergonomically designed to keep your fingers at the keyboard, at home row, minimizing finger movement involved in chord-like progressions like `Ctrl-C` and `Ctrl-V` (the usual way to copy and paste selections, for example).
+Vim is ergonomically designed to keep your fingers at the keyboard, at the home row, minimizing finger movement involved in chord-like progressions like `Ctrl-C` and `Ctrl-V` (the usual way to copy and paste selections, for example).
 Instead of the arrow keys or the mouse, vimmers use `hjkl` for